The value of your investments and the income from them may go down as well as up, and you could get back less than you invested.

 Our policies and procedures

 We have several policies and procedures in place which reflect our commitment to acting with integrity in our business relationships and which help us to detect and prevent any potential modern slavery within our business and supply chains.
 These include an anti-money laundering policy, anti-bribery, and other financial crime-related policies and procedures.
 We also encourage our staff to report any concerns they may have under our whistleblowing policy.
+As with previous years, we have continued to review and update these policies and procedures on an ongoing basis and require that all staff electronically attest that they have read and understood all such policies at appropriate intervals.

 Our approach to suppliers